davidKMJ/snu-happetite-onion-game/README.md

 # snu-happetite-onion-game

-Creating a simple onion game using React Native
+A simple onion game created using expo.